cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/5-create-handling.md

     Note the use of:

-    * The [`rules.New()`](https://github.com/cosmos/b9-checkers-academy-draft/blob/create-game-handler/x/checkers/rules/checkers.go#L122) command, which is part of the Checkers rules file you imported earlier.
+    * The [`rules.New()`](https://github.com/cosmos/b9-checkers-academy-draft/blob/create-game-handler/x/checkers/rules/checkers.go#L122) command, which is part of the checkers rules file you imported earlier.
     * The string content of the `msg *types.MsgCreateGame`, namely `.Black` and `.Red`.

     Also note that you lose the information about the creator.
 If your design is different, you may want to keep this information.